FITUS-TriTruong/24C10-OOP/README.md

 - **Godot Engine** community for excellent documentation and resources
 - **Asset creators** for visual and audio resources used in the project
 - **Course instructors** for guidance on OOP principles and design patterns

 ---

-## 📞 Support

-For technical issues or questions about the project:
-1. Check the documentation in `DialogueGuide/README.md`
-2. Review the OOP analysis in `OOP_Design_Review.md`
-3. Contact team members through course channels

----